-For many women, becoming an activist is kinda like waking up after a one-night stand, looking over at the dude sleeping next to you and wondering, “Now how the heck did that happen?”
+For many women who attended the Women’s March, becoming an activist was kinda like waking up after a one-night stand, looking over at the dude sleeping next to you and wondering, “Now how the heck did that happen?”

 The evidence is there.
 Hand-made signs propped up in the garage.
 Maybe a pink hat or two in the front hall closet.
 You know who your Senator is and how to reach him.
 (I say “him” because I have an 90% chance of being right on that.)

 And perhaps you’ve sent him an email or called his office about issues you had no idea even existed four weeks ago.
 (Cabinet nominations?
 I didn’t know that was a “thing” until this year, and I’ve been a card-carrying voter since 1992.)

 You’re conversant in a slew of acronyms (ACA, NoDAPL, NSC) and new phrases like “alternative facts” and “false media.”
 And you’re really, really pissed about them.

 Even though I’ve identified as a feminist since my high school days, I never considered myself an activist.
 That label was for angry people.
 People with issues.
 And I considered myself a relatively nice person with a relatively normal, issue-free life.

 Mostly because of privilege (of which I have a lot, despite being born female) and partly because I’d lulled myself into believing that women were on the rise.